Resources

 Ways to Kiss the Earth : Quaker artists explore sustainability.

-This book includes art works and texts by 26 contemporary Quakers is now available to purchase direct from QAN for your own inspiration or a gift for others.
+This book includes art works and texts by 26 contemporary Quakers is now out of print.

 An independent review of this book is at https://www.celebrationearth.org/post/kiss-the-earth